giuliab00/experimental_1/README.md

 Regarding the control would be also interesting to se a control proportional to the error, so that the rosbot will go faster when is distant and slower once it almost reach the marker.

+Lastly to increase the modularity could be possible to separate the Navigation Node from the Logic Node by splitting the navlog Node.
+Then for the simulation with the control on the camera and the control of the rosbot can be developed in two different node.
+In this case for the communication among this new nodes new message, service or action will be required.